 And still, this iconic Golden Syrup is not a very popular product here in Spain.
 It can be hard to find it at the local grocer’s —if you are lucky enough, you may come across a limited offer of this syrup at gourmet supermarkets or pastry shops and bakeries.

 Well, this has been quite a harangue!
 Everything has its price and the following recipes are well worth the nuisance 😉 But fear not, I shall not elaborate on it any further.
 On the other hand, what can I say about waffles that you do not already know?
 I must admit that it was not an easy task to find the right formula to enjoy the flavour and texture of real, genuine Belgian waffles that we all know.
 But practice makes perfect and all that effort has paid off beyond my expectations.
+At this point, I can safely say that we all know our waffle toppings, still these Belgian waffles with Golden Syrup ice cream are the real deal breaker.
+I mean it.
 So there’s just one thing left for me to add; I hope you put into practice all this learning experience and judge for yourselves…

 - ¾ cup + 1 tablespoon (?200 ml) whole milk, lukewarm